-When Postal Service EP plans are not prepared and implemented according to federal and Postal Service guidance, employees, customers, the mail, and critical assets are exposed to increased risk.
+When Postal Service EP plans are not completed and approved according to federal and Postal Service guidance, employees, customers, the mail, and critical assets are exposed to increased risk.

 12 Administrative Support Manual 13 (dated July 1999 and updated with Postal Bulletins revisions through March 29, 2007) requires EMCCs for each area.